COMCIFS/comcifs.github.io/CIF2_FAQ.md

 ## How does CIF2 improve on CIF1?

 CIF2 allows Unicode characters, and matrices and arrays as datavalues.
-It provides the more familiar triple quote (''') alternative to semicolons as multi-line string delimiters, and it disallows embedded quotes/double quotes in delimited strings, simplifying parsing.
+It provides the more familiar triple quote (`'''`) alternative to semicolons as multi-line string delimiters, and it disallows embedded quotes in delimited strings, simplifying parsing.

 ## I don't need that new stuff.
 Can't I just stick with CIF1?

 Absolutely.
-CIF1 was developed and promoted as an archival format, and the IUCr are committed to supporting CIF1 in perpetuity.
-As CIF2 becomes more widespread, CIF reading software may need to be prepared to handle CIF2 files.
+CIF1 was developed and promoted as an archival format, and the IUCr are committed to supporting CIF1 in perpetuity, as are the Protein Data Bank (wwPDB).
-What approach your software ultimately takes will depend upon what your upstream CIF providers/downstream CIF consumers do.
+What approach your software ultimately takes will depend upon what your ecosystem of CIF providers and CIF consumers do.
 We will provide some tools for conversion between CIF2 and CIF1 so that you can continue to use CIF1 within your program.

 ## What tools are available for CIF2?